-Adventure is our way of life, so we are extremely pleased to host the 3rd Badwater Salton Sea, the second leg of the Badwater Ultra Cup, on May 3-4, 2015.
-This three-event series kicked off on March 21 with Badwater Cape Fear and concludes on July 28-30 with Badwater 135.
+Adventure is our way of life, so we are extremely pleased to host the 5th Badwater Salton Sea, the second leg of the Badwater Ultra Cup, on April 30 - May 1, 2017.
+This three-event series kicked off on March 18 with Badwater Cape Fear (see the other half of this magazine) and concludes July 10-12 with the STYR Labs Badwater 135.

-A truly epic event in an otherworldly location, Badwater Salton Sea pits up to 75 of the world's toughest athletes, competing together on teams of either two or three, against one another, the route, and the elements.
+A truly epic event in an otherworldly location, Badwater Salton Sea pits up to 105 of the world's toughest athletes, competing together on teams of either two or three, against one another, the route, and the elements.

-Covering 81 miles (131km) non-stop from the Salton Sea to Palomar Mountain and with a team ultra running format unique to this race, it is the one of the most demanding and extreme running races on the planet.
-As the racers, support crews, staff, and the world learned in 2013 and 2014, it is truly deserving of its "BADWATER" moniker.
+Covering 81 miles (131km) non-stop from Salton Sea to Palomar Mountain and with a team ultra running format unique to this race, it is the one of the most demanding and extreme running races on the planet, one truly deserving of its "BADWATER" moniker.

-The start line is the shoreline of the Salton Sea at Salton City, located at 125' (38m) below sea level in Imperial County.
-The race finishes at Upper Meadow Lodge on Palomar Mountain, one of San Diego County's tallest peaks at 5500' (1676m) and the home of the world famous Palomar Observatory.
-The race course covers two mountain ranges for a total of 9,000' (2743m) of cumulative vertical ascent.
+The start line is the shoreline of the Salton Sea at Salton City, located at 234' (71m) below sea level in Imperial County.
+The race finishes at Upper Meadow Lodge on Palomar Mountain, San Diego County's almost tallest peak at 5500' (1676m) and the home of the world famous Palomar Observatory.
+The race course covers two major mountain ranges for a total of 9,000' (2743m) of cumulative vertical ascent.

-We thank and salute the County of Imperial, County of San Diego, California Department of Transportation, and Anza-Borrego Desert State Park, whose staff - and permits - oversee this event.
+We thank and salute the County of Imperial, County of San Diego, California Department of Transportation, and Anza-Borrego Desert State Park, whose staff-and permits-oversee this event.
 We thank all the AdventureCORPS staff for their hard work in hosting a smooth and successful race.
 We thank everyone involved with the event for their sense of adventure and unassailable commitment to sportsmanship, fair play, and esprit de corps.

-We wish everyone - racers, crews, staff, sponsors, media, and fans - a safe and successful race this year.
+We wish everyone-racers, crews, staff, sponsors, media, and fans-a safe and successful race this year.
 May this truly be a life-changing experience for everyone.
+Welcome, or welcome back, to the Badwater Family!